Live a Villa Menini is a live album, recorded at Villa Menini.

 We kept being friends and make music together.

-He is responsible for the beautiful piano on Consider This, included in my album The Grid Line and also for the latest songs of mine: Ellipse and Lines and the one that we did it duo that night of the concert at Villa Menini: Come into View.
+He is responsible for the beautiful piano on Consider This, included in my album The Grid Line and also for the latest songs of mine: Ellipse and Lines and the one that we did in a duo that night of the concert at Villa Menini: Come into View.

 As he is very busy we did not have much rehearsal time.